First Monday (journal): Conferences

 The first First Monday conference took place 4–6 November 2001 in Maastricht at the International Institute of Infonomics.
-To celebrate First Monday’s 10th birthday in 2006, a conference took place at the University of Illinois at Chicago, 15–17 May 2006.
+To celebrate First Monday's 10th birthday in 2006, a conference took place at the University of Illinois at Chicago, 15–17 May 2006.
 The theme of the conference was Openness: Code, science and content.
-Over 200 participants from over 30 countries took part in the meeting.
+In excess of 200 participants from more than 30 countries took part in the meeting.
 Papers from the Conference were published in the June and July issues.
 The conference was sponsored by The Open Society Institute, The John D. and Catherine T. MacArthur Foundation, The University of Illinois at Chicago University Library and The Maastricht Economic Research Institute on Innovation and Technology (MERIT), University of Maastricht.